HR leaders – Become a profit retention champion!

 How do we know that action is not being taken on high impact problems?
-After all it could be that fantastic things are happening when the participants return to their work duties and report to their manager – how would we know?
-We are confident that is not happening spontaneously because when we return to conduct the next class, the new participants identify the SAME problems that were already analyzed in previous classes!
+After all it could be that fantastic things are happening when the participants return to their work duties and report to their manager.
+We are confident this is not happening spontaneously because when we return to conduct the next class for the same company, a reprise a past fully analyzed problems are repeated.
+The new participants often identify the SAME problems from previous classes!
 The new analysis confirms the old.
-And this pattern continues for months and even years within some organizations and typically on the bigger, higher impact issues, ones that require management involvement to address.
-We have many workable solutions to address this problem, but first HR needs to care and be willing to collaborate with us.
-We can’t do it alone.
-HR is typically our point of entry into the organization.
-However, we often find ourselves all dressed up with no where to go.
-We are not granted permission to follow-up with stakeholders or problem owners.

 Guarantee!
 Our training will return every training dollar x10 or our training is free.
 Now it is your turn to step up to the plate.
 I am asking not to waste the discoveries individuals are making in our workshop!
 Together we can do this.